 The 1879 Beaumont Hotel in Beaumont, Kansas began as a stagecoach stop serving travelers between Fredonia and Wichita.
 Today the unique little hotel has 3 suites, 8 rooms and two dining rooms - one of which is decorated as a 50's style diner.

 In the 1940s, business men wanting to check on their cattle started landing on Beaumont's Main Street and in 1953 the hotel acquired 70 acres on the east side of town for an airstrip.
 Pilots now taxi up Main Street to the hotel, parking at the "Bent Prop Aircraft Parking" across the street.
-The second Saturday of each month is the monthly pilot breakfast fly-in where the hotel welcomes as many as 70 people who come by airplane.
-The first and fourth Sundays of the month, the Beaumont Hotel is a destination for up to 500 motorcycle enthusiasts from across the state.
+The second Saturday of the month (April - October) is the monthly pilot breakfast fly-in where the hotel welcomes as many as 70 people who come by airplane.
+The first and fourth Sundays of the month, the Beaumont Hotel is a destination for motorcycle enthusiasts from across the state.

 A visit to the Beaumont Hotel should begin with a walk through the nearly abandoned neighborhood (fewer than 50 people live in Beaumont today) to view the old buildings and the oldest wooden water tower in America.
 A series of Beaumont Historical Markers tell the story of these attractions, the 1885 Frisco ponds, and the nearby Elk River Wind Farm.
 While you are walking, you may see an airplane land at the the hotel's airstrip and taxi up the street to park at the hotel.

 The Cafe is decorated like a 50's style diner, but both dinning rooms use the same menu and kitchen.
 Though the prices are quite reasonable, the dinner menu is somewhat limited. the restaurant is open seasonally, closed in winter and you should call to confirm if it is open and the hours before visiting.

-During our most recent visit, we sampled two dishes at dinner.
+During our overnight stay in 2012, we sampled two dishes at dinner.
 I had the 16 ounce ribeye with salad, green beans and fresh cut fries.
 The steak was the best part of the meal and came medium rare as ordered.
 The salad was too much carrot & radish for my taste and the potatoes were not the best type for deep frying.